MarlonJMejia/creative_labs/caddy/step2/text.md

 Please edit your `/etc/caddy/Caddyfile` like the following:

 ```
-# The Caddyfile is an easy way to configure your Caddy web server.
-#
-# Unless the file starts with a global options block, the first
-# uncommented line is always the address of your site.
-#
-# To use your own domain name (with automatic HTTPS), first make
-# sure your domain's A/AAAA DNS records are properly pointed to
-# this machine's public IP, then replace ":80" below with your
-# domain name.

 web.in.internal {
   tls internal
   # Set this path to your site's directory.